-Explanation for malware families.
-To study the explanations provided by DREBIN we consider four well-known malware families, namely FakeInstaller, GoldDream [20], GingerMaster [19] and DroidKungFu [21].
+To study the explanations provided by DREBIN we consider four well-known malware families, namely FakeInstaller, GoldDream [23], GingerMaster [22] and Droid-KungFu [24].
 For each sample of these families we determine the features with the highest contribution to the classification decision and average the results over all members of a family.
 The resulting top five features for each malware family are shown in Table 3.
 For clarity we presents the exact features rather then the explaining sentences introduced in Section 2.4.

-- FakeInstaller is currently the most widespread malware.
+• FakeInstaller is currently the most widespread malware.
 The members of this family hide their malicious code inside repackaged versions of popular applications.
-During the installation process the malware send expensive SMS messages to premium services owned by the malware authors.
-Even on the first sight, three of the extracted features indicate that the malware uses SMS functionality, where android.hardware.telephony is implicitly added to the manifest file as soon as an application requests permissions to use SMS functionality. - DroidKungFu tries to exploit several vulnerabilities in earlier Android versions to gain root access and steal sensitive data from the device.
-Its intention to gain root access is reflected by the feature system/bin/su.
-The invocation of getSubscriberId() indicates that the malware tries to access sensitive data.
-The two intents BATTERY_CHANGED_ACTION and SIG_STR are filtered by a broadcast receiver component which is part of many DroidKungFu samples.
-Both intents are used to trigger malicious functionality when the application is running in the background. - GoldDream is a Trojan which monitors an infected device, collects sensitive data and records information from received SMS messages.
-The feature
+During the installation process the malware sends expensive SMS messages to premium services owned by the malware authors.
+Even on the first sight, three of the extracted features indicate that the malware uses SMS functionality, where android.hardware.telephony is implicitly added to the manifest file as soon as an application requests permissions to use SMS functionality.